kafuteekito/Parking-Spot-Reservation-System/README.md

 # Parking-Spot-Reservation-System

 **Parking Spot Reservation System**
 This is a simple C++ program for managing parking spot reservations in a parking lot.
 Users can book parking spots for their cars or unpark them if they decide to leave.
-The program provides a visual representation of the parking lot, allowing users to see available spots and those already reserved**.
+The program provides a visual representation of the parking lot, allowing users to see available spots and those already reserved.

 **Features**
 Parking Reservation: Users can book parking spots by specifying the row and column where they want to park their cars.